JenilynnB/carnaby/wp-content/plugins/users-ultra/readme.txt

 9. Dahsboard

 == Changelog ==

+= 1.3.7 (08-08-2014) =
+* Improvements - Now, when the users register by using a social login option they are automatically approved and they don't need to confirm their accounts.

+= 1.3.6 (08-07-2014) =
+* Improvements - Due some complaints we have removed the defaul font family from the plugin. this will avoid some confilc with your current theme's font family.

 = 1.3.5 (08-06-2014) =
 * Improvements - CSS tweaks.
 Now the user's dashboard looks more elegant and some font sizes has been fixed.